itsnmaruthi-cell/stm32-adc-uart-baremetal/README.md

 - Average multiple ADC samples for a more stable reading.
 - Support multiple ADC channels.

+## Acknowledgments

-"Built while working through STM32 reference manuals and datasheets, with guidance along the way on register-level debugging."
+Built while working through the STM32F401RE reference manual and datasheet, with guidance along the way on register-level debugging and interrupt design.
+All wiring, testing, and final implementation were done hands-on.